mmuranko/DSAP_Project_2025/README.md

 The application uses a state-machine architecture.
 Initially, the user can decide to load a saved state and run the `5.
 Analyse Results` step to analyse and visualise the results.
 To run a new simulation the user can either run each step sequentially or select `0.
 RUN FULL PIPELINE`.
 The menu has the following main options:

 - `0.
 RUN FULL PIPELINE`: Clears all data and executes Steps 1 through 5 sequentially.
 - `1.
-Load IBKR Report`: Loads the report CSV file and parses the initial state, the event log, and portfolio metadata.
+Parse IBKR Report`: Loads the report CSV file and parses the initial state, the event log, and portfolio metadata.
 - `2.
 Fetch Market Data`: Downloads historical asset market prices (Yahoo Finance) and generates daily margin rates (IBKR/FRED) for all assets found in Step 1.
 - `3.
 Run Control Reconstruction`: Rebuilds the *Real Portfolio* and generates the *Control Portfolio* (using the real trades but applying the simplified simulation logic).
 - `4.
 Run Monte Carlo Simulation`: Generates $N$ counterfactual portfolio paths by randomly replacing the asset for each trade in the event log.